open-education-hub/binary-security/CONTRIBUTING.md

 ## Images

+Use [draw.io](https://app.diagrams.net/) to create diagrams.
+If using external images / diagram, make sure they use a CC BY-SA license and give credits (mention author and / or add link to the image source).

+## Slides

+Slides are to be written in Markdown, using [`reveal-md`](https://github.com/webpro/reveal-md), itself based on [`reveal-js`](https://revealjs.com/).
+Use `reveal-md` and `reveal-js` specifics to split information in slides.
+Aim to make slides attractive, sleek and simple to follow.

 Images and diagrams would ideally be animated on slides.
-Aim to use reveal.js features to animate drawing of diagrams.
+Aim to use `reveal.js` features to animate drawing of diagrams.

-If reveal.js drawing is difficult, use [draw.io](https://app.diagrams.net/) to create diagrams.
+If `reveal.js` drawing is difficult, use [draw.io](https://app.diagrams.net/) to create diagrams.
 Ideally you would "animate" those diagrams by creating multiple incremental versions of the diagram and adding each to a slide;
 when browsing slides pieces of these diagrams will "appear" and complete the final image, rendering an animation-like effect.

-For text where no animation is required, use diagrams / images created with [draw.io](https://app.diagrams.net/).
-If using external images / diagram, make sure they use a CC BY-SA license and give credits (mention author and / or add link to the image source).

 ## Issues